ArielBenz171/cisc3130-spring2020-assignment4/README.md

 # cisc3130-spring2020-assignment4
 [A4] Movie Genres

 Learning Objectives

-Continue working with input files
+Continue working with input files,
-Storing data as key-value pairs using the HashMap data structure Contrast the List and Map Interfaces in Java
+Storing data as key-value pairs using the HashMap data structure, Contrast the List and Map Interfaces in Java, Reporting with graphics (Java doesn't have great support for charts, feel free to explore other programming language)

-Reporting with graphics (Java doesn't have great support for charts, feel free to explore other programming language) Problem Description
+Problem Description

 There is a business owner who wants to know which movie genres are available out there, in order to know which categories of movies to have at his online storefront.
 In order to do so he needs to know more about movies produced and has a copy of data from the MovieLens project.

 The data comes from MovieLens https://grouplens.org/datasets/movielens/ - any of the data samples would be fine however for the purposes of prototyping it would make the most sense to use the latest dataset (small, 1MB zip file) found at this permalink https://grouplens.org/datasets/movielens/latest/